 2001 – 2005 The Ythan Project.
 Module leader monitoring the impact of a participatory ecosystem restoration project on public attitudes to nitrate pollution in an EU Nitrate Vulnerable Zone.
 (EU Life Environment LIFE00 ENV/UK/000894).

-I am course responsible for the Advanced Digital Landscape Analysis MSc course, and am currently developing a theme course on GeoDesign.
+I am course responsible for the Advanced Digital Landscape Analysis MSc course.

 Research interests : Modelling Landscape perceptions, processes and characteristics; Design of data structures to support spatio-temporal modelling tasks; Spatial Statistics; Spatial Data Infrastructures; Citizen Science; GeoDesign.

-ESRI ArcMap, Q-GIS, MS Access, MS Office, MS Visual Studio, Eclipse, R, SPSS, VB.Net, VBA, ESRI ArcObjects, ESRI Avenue, Borland Delphi-Pascal, R, Python, HTML, Java.
+ESRI ArcGIS, Q-GIS, MS Access, MS Office, MS Visual Studio, Eclipse, R, SPSS, VB.Net, VBA, ESRI ArcObjects, ESRI Avenue, Borland Delphi-Pascal, R, Python, HTML, Java.